ColonelAVP/Hacktoberfest_21/README.md

 # **Hacktoberfest_2021** 🌈
 Steps to be followed to make contribution ⬇️ :-
-- Add any programming question and its solution in a separate folder and make your way to Open Source.
+- Add any programming question and its solution in this [file](https://github.com/ColonelAVP/Hacktoberfest_21/tree/master/program) and make your way to Open Source.
 - Add your name to the [contributers](https://github.com/ColonelAVP/Hacktoberfest_21/blob/master/contributers.md) and Github profile link in ```[<YOUR NAME](<URL OF YOUR GITHUB PROFILE)```

 <br><br>